jones21312321313213/Flashcards/README.md

 pip install -r requirements.txt

-3)Create the database ("dbflashcards") in your local workbench and change the settings in flashcards to match your workbench user & pass
+3)Create the database ("dbflashcards") in your local workbench and change the DATABASES in settings.py on the flashcards dir to match your workbench user & pass

 4)Then run migrations:

 (python/py) manage.py migrate

-5) create a super user:
+5)create a super user:

 python manage.py createsuperuser